woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/raster.rst

 Simplifying the style
 ---------------------

-Because our final purpose for this layer is to display it along with other layers, a simpler, less colorful style would be easier to read.
+Because our final purpose for this layer is to display it along with other layers, a less colorful style would be easier to read.

 #.
-Create a ``color-map`` with intervals denoting ocean, and three elevations:
+Create a ``color-map`` with entries denoting ocean, and four elevations:

    .. list-table::
       :class: non-responsive